Jefferson City, Missouri: History

 A parade on "New Capitol Day", October 6, 1924, to celebrate the dedication of the newly constructed Missouri State Capitol.

 In pre-Columbian times, this region was home of an ancient people known today as the Mound Builders, likely related to the Mississippian societies.
 They were subsequently replaced by Osage Native Americans.
 In the late 17th century, frontiersmen began to inhabit the area, including Antoine de la Mothe Cadillac, Louis Jolliet, Jacques Marquette, Robert de LaSalle, and Daniel Boone, with the latter having the greatest influence on the region.
 Famed Western explorer and settler Daniel Boone's son, Daniel Morgan Boone (1769–1839), would later lay out and plat Jefferson City in the early 19th century.

 When the Missouri Territory was organized in 1812, St. Louis was Missouri's seat of government for the territorial governor and territorial legislature.
 Later St. Charles would serve as the next capital town of the old Territory.
 Jefferson City was chosen as the new state capital in 1821, after Missouri was admitted to the Union as the 24th State.
-The village on the southern banks of the Missouri River, first was called "Lohman's Landing", and when the new state legislature decided to relocate there, they proposed the name "Missouriopolis" before settling on the city of "Jefferson" to honor former third President Thomas Jefferson, who was still living at his Virginia home estate of Monticello for the next five years.
+The village on the southern banks of the Missouri River was first called "Lohman's Landing", and when the new state legislature decided to relocate there, they proposed the name "Missouriopolis" before settling on "Jefferson" to honor former President Thomas Jefferson, who would still live at his Virginia home estate of Monticello for the next five years.

 Over the years, the city was most often referred to as "Jefferson City"; the common name eventually stuck.
 For years, this village was little more than a trading post located in the wilderness about midway between St. Louis and Kansas City.
 In 1825, the settlement was formally incorporated, and a year later, the state legislature of the General Assembly of Missouri moved to Jefferson City, where they would continue to meet.